fellesverkstedet/hat-systems/README.md

 ## License

-Conceptualized for Fellesverkstedet by Hans Christian Skovholt and Graham A. Hayward, distributed under Creative Commons Attribution 4.0 International.
+Distributed under Creative Commons Attribution 4.0 International.
 [CC-BY 4.0](http://creativecommons.org/licenses/by/4.0/).

+## Contributors
+Conceptualized for Fellesverkstedet by [Hans Christian Skovholt](http://www.skovholt.net/) and Graham A. Hayward.

+Modules have been produced by Jonas Sætervik, [Siemen Cuypupeiers](http://www.siemencuypers.com) and Anthony Poldervaart.
+And by Thomas Winther at Bitraf.

+Have you made a Hat Systems module?
+Or have designed additional modules?
+[Let us know!](https://github.com/fellesverkstedet/hat-systems/issues/new).

 ## Example configurations